 Ready for our team to fix your plumbing problems?
 Give our office a call today.
 We think you'll be happy with our unrivaled customer service, meticulous attention to detail, and cost-conscious pricing.
 When we leave your home, you WILL be smiling.
 We absolutely guarantee it!

-WARMING CENTER: Goose Creek United Methodist Church, located at 142 Red Bank Road, will open as a warming center on Monday, January 20; Tuesday, January 21 and Wednesday, January 22.
+WARMING CENTER: Goose Creek United Methodist Church, located at 142 Red Bank Road, will open as a warming center on Friday, and Saturday nights.
+The center will NOT open Thursday night.
 Intake each night will be 7-10 p.m.
 Guests can stay 7 p.m. to 7 a.m. and will have access to a cot with a pillow and linens.
 Dinner and breakfast will also be served.

-REPORTING DAMAGE: Any resident or business that sustains structural damage from winter weather is urged to report it HERE or via the Citizen Call Line at 843-719-4800and leave a detailed message.
+REPORTING DAMAGE: Any structural damage from winter weather sustained by a residence or business should be reported HERE or via the Citizen Call Line at 843-719-4800and leave a detailed message.
 These reports will determine appropriate federal and state funding for weather-related damage. **For all emergencies, please call 911.**

 For the latest County updates on weather alerts and closures, follow Berkeley County Government on Facebook and at www.berkeleycountysc.gov.
 Sign up HERE to receive alerts through the County’s Emergency Notification System.